comp-journalism/commentIQ/README.md

 ### 5. <a name="5"></a>Delete Comment
 ####
-To delete a comment - Comment ID needs to be send via HTTP GET method.
+To delete a comment - Comment ID needs to be sent via an HTTP GET method.
-<b>Note: </b> Since Conversational Relevance depends upon all the previous comments, database needs to be updated with any deleted comment.
+<b>Note: </b> Since Conversational Relevance depends upon all the previous comments, the database needs to be updated with any deleted comment(s).

 | Name   | Values and Notes           |